Align-KD: Distilling Cross-Modal Alignment Knowledge for Mobile Vision-Language Model Enhancement: Align-KD

 Most VLMs like MobileVLM \cite{DBLP:journals/corr/abs-2312-16886,DBLP:journals/corr/abs-2402-03766} design special vision projectors to project the vision embeddings, but this operation mainly align the dimension of embedded tokens.
 The alignment of vision and text embeddings into the same high dimension space is almost a black box system.

 Sun et al. \cite{sun2024transformer} try to figure out the internal working mechanism of Transformer layers in LLMs.
 The researchers perform both skip and switch operations on every Transformer layer in LLaMA 2 7B, 13B and 70B \cite{DBLP:journals/corr/abs-2307-09288} models, and find out that the change in the first and last layer brings the largest drop in performance, while middle layers only give slight fluctuation.
 What's more, the parameter weight of middle layers shows high similarity while the first and last layer are quite different.
-They draw a conclusion that the first and last layer are very important and take up special responsibilities.
+They conclude that the first and last layer take up special responsibilities.

-This gives us an inspiration to explore whether the first and last layer in LLM of VLMs have similar functions to project input embeddings into/out of the high dimension space where the features mix.
-If so, the alignment of two modalities should also happen simultaneously at here.
+This inspire us to explore whether the first and last layer in LLM of VLMs have similar functions to project input embeddings into/out of the high dimension space where the features mix.
+If so, the alignment of modalities should also happen simultaneously.
 Given the well trained MobileVLM V2 models with different sizes, we conduct 3 simple experiments to explore the feature change trend in different Transformer layers.
 First, we calculate the cosine similarity of every two adjacent features, including the input features.
 As shown in Figure \ref{fig:similarity}(a), the similarities in middle layers are much higher than the first and last layers, which implies dramatic change in feature space in the two layers.
 Then, we locate the positions of vision tokens and text tokens in the input embeddings, and calculate the feature cosine similarity as well as the Euclidean distance of these two segments within every layers, and the results are shown in Figure \ref{fig:similarity}(b) and Figure \ref{fig:similarity}(c).
 The experimental results further confirm our conjecture that the head layer of LLM maps the input to the high-dimensional space for deep processing, and the last layer maps it to the output space.
 This means that the first layer is also responsible for mapping text and vision embeddings from different domains into the same high-dimensional space, or alignment.
 Note that the LLMs in MobileVLM V2 1.7B model and 3B model are from MobileLLaMA family, and the LLM in 7B model is Vicuna-7B \cite{DBLP:conf/nips/ZhengC00WZL0LXZ23}, so the results are not structure-related.

 Except for the first layer in LLM of VLMs, models like MobileVLM also design vision projectors to downsample the vision embeddings, thus reducing the calculation.
 The projectors learn to maintain and enhance important information, and align the vision embeddings with the input text embeddings from the aspect of dimension.
 It also receives guidance from the backward gradient from downstream LLM to learn basic cross-modal knowledge.